ENFORCEMENT

 The courts have ruled that this does not apply to a case in which

-the NCP leaves Utah and his/her place of residence is unknown, extend the
+other state.
+If the NCP leaves Utah and his/her place of residence is unknown,

 d.

-duration of judgments statute has expired, but the NCP contacts you and is
+of judgments statute has expired, but the NCP contacts you and is willing to

-basis (no enforcement tools involved), you may keep the case open to receive
+(no enforcement tools involved), you may keep the case open to receive and

 2.